arvigeus/AZ-204/Topics/Event Hub.md

 - **Thread Safety**: Functions processing events are called sequentially for each partition.
 Events from different partitions can be processed concurrently, and shared states across partitions must be synchronized.

 Minimize processing and be cautious with poisoned messages.
 Utilize proper retry logic and understand checkpointing to improve efficiency and resilience.

+## Log Compaction

+Azure Event Hubs supports compacting event log to retain the latest events of a given event key.
+With compacted event hubs/Kafka topic, you can use key-based retention rather than using the coarser-grained time-based retention learn.microsoft.com.

+## Application Groups

+An application group is a collection of client applications that connect to an Event Hubs namespace sharing a unique identifying condition such as the security context - shared access policy or Azure Active Directory (Azure AD) application ID.
+Azure Event Hubs enables you to define resource access policies such as throttling policies for a given application group and controls event streaming (publishing or consuming) between client applications and Event Hubs.

+## Partitions

+They serve as "commit logs" for organizing sequences of events, with **new events added in the order they were received**.
+They enhance raw IO throughput by allowing multiple parallel logs and streamline processing by assigning clear ownership, thus efficiently handling large volumes of events.
+The number of partitions, set within an allowed tier range at creation, influences throughput but not cost, and cannot be changed later.
+While increasing partitions can boost throughput, it may complicate processing.
+Balancing scaling units and partitions, with a guideline of 1 MB/s per partition, is recommended for optimal scale.
+The key directs events to specific partition, allowing related events to be grouped together by attributes like unique identity or geography.

 ## Control access to events